 The grommets are where you feed the strings through a tennis racket.
 The main thing to check is that they are in good shape.

-However, grommets can be replaced fairly easily so it shouldn’t be the deciding factor when buying a used tennis racket.
+However, grommets can be replaced fairly easily so they shouldn’t be the deciding factor when buying a used racket.

 9. Wrong Grip size

-This is often overlooked by tennis players but it is important that the racket has the right grip size for your hand.
+This is often overlooked by players but it is important that the handle has the right grip size for your hand.

-You can check out our guide on Grip Sizes for more information on picking the correct grip size for your hand.
+You can check out this guide on Grip Sizes for more information on picking the correct grip size for your hand.

 Where to buy Used Tennis Rackets

-I recently did a search on eBay for used tennis rackets and it came back with 5,874 results so eBay is definitely a popular place to sell old tennis rackets.
+I recently did a search on eBay for used tennis rackets and it came back with 5,874 results so eBay is definitely a good option to start with.

-The main downside to buying used rackets on eBay is that you can’t physically touch the racket before buying it so have to rely on images posted by the seller.
+The main downside to buying on eBay is that you can’t physically touch the racket before buying it so have to rely on images and the description posted by the seller.

 Craigslist and other classified ads sites are other options you can use.

-Similar to eBay, you won’t be able to physically touch the used tennis racket so it is definitely “Buyer Beware” when using these kinds of sites.
+Similar to eBay, you won’t be able to physically touch the used racket so it is definitely “Buyer Beware” when it comes to using these kinds of sites.

 3. Used Goods Stores/Charity Shops

-The advantage of Goods Stores/Charity Shops over online sites like eBay and Craigslist is that you can actually hold the racket in your hand so you can judge whether there are any cracks or other issues with the racket.
+The advantage of Goods Stores/Charity Shops over online sites like eBay and Craigslist is that you can actually hold the racket in your hand so you can judge whether there are any cracks or other issues.

-The main downside with Used Goods Stores/Charity Shops is that they probably won’t have a great range of rackets to choose from but if you are a beginner on a budget they may be the best option to go with.
+The main downside with Used Goods Stores/Charity Shops is that they probably won’t have too many options to choose from but if you are a beginner on a budget they may be the best option to go with.

 4. Demo Rackets from Tennis Shops

-If I was to use this option, I would definitely want to physically inspect the tennis racket before purchasing it as demo rackets can sometimes be in a pretty bad condition.
+If I was to use this option, I would definitely want to physically inspect the frame before purchasing it as demo frames can sometimes be in a pretty bad condition.

-I highly recommend that you physically hold a used tennis racket before buying one as you won’t be able to properly judge the racket without holding it in your hands.
+I highly recommend that you physically hold a used racket in your hands before buying one as you won’t be able to properly judge whether the it is any good or not.

-I also would recommend that you buy a cheaper new tennis racket rather than buying an old tennis racket as unless you get the racket for under $50 then I think you aren’t getting value for your money.
+I also would recommend that you buy a cheaper new racket rather than buying an old tennis frame as unless you get it for under $50 then I think you aren’t getting value for your money.